caroline-cl/Rijksmuseum-Artwork-Recognition-TransferLearning/README.md

 So just run the 'ML_fp_type_v2.ipynb' file and the models are saved in ML_FP_2022/models/type

 ### Material classification
+Classify the material of artworks according to images of artworks.
 #### Training images
 Images are saved in Directory:Google Drive:ML_FP_2022/data2022/material
 #### Training Model file: